NOAA-OAR-WPO-SDII/Data-Forums/index.md

 - Mathematical notation
 - Images & videos

 Jupyter is a **powerful open-source tool** for scientific computing, reproducible research, and teaching data science.
+It is compatible with a wide variety of programming languages, including **Python, R, SQL, STATA, and many others**, making it a flexible platform for diverse workflows.

 Come join others in the **weather and hazard social science community** to explore these tools and apply them to your own work.